Keyboard shortcuts

 fn frag_b() { let _ = cargo_athena::host!("/var/lib/b"); }

 Its purpose is to carry pod-resource declarations across function boundaries.
-Every host! / artifact-port macro a fragment uses is collected onto each #[container] that transitively calls it (resolved as a closure at emit time).
-A #[fragment] cannot be called from a #[workflow] (it is not a Template, so it fails as a type error).
+Every host! / artifact-port / secret! a fragment uses is added to each #[container] that transitively calls it.
+A #[fragment] cannot be called from a #[workflow] (it is not a template; doing so is a type error).

 Macro calls

-These declare pod resources and are only valid inside a #[container] or #[fragment] (the public form is a compile_error! anywhere else, and a #[workflow] using one is a hard error):
+These declare pod resources and are only valid inside a #[container] or #[fragment].
+Calling them anywhere else is a compile error.

 MacroEffectRuntime value